SalmanDeveloperz/web/README.md

 This a black & white theme portfolio website template that you can quickly setup and customize to make it your own.
 The design is sleek yet well-organized with multiple sections to suit your needs regardless of which background you come from.

-This project is a fork of [v4 of Brittany Chiang's portfolio website](https://github.com/bchiang7/v4) which is quite awesome.
-Make sure to check that out as well.

 The key features are:

 - **Sleek Design**: Modern, minimalist and consistent design